kunduso/MigrateToAzureRepos/README.md

 <br />Delete AzureDevps PAT from environment

 ## Contribution/Feedback
-<br />Please submit a pull request with as much details as possible
+Please submit a pull request with as much details as possible